Carbon Monoxide and Heat Exchangers

-What is a heat exchanger and why is it essential?
+What is a heat exchanger and why is it critical?

-What are the signs of a cracked heat exchanger?
+What are the indicators of a cracked heat exchanger?

-How can I be certain that my heat exchanger really has failed?
+How can I be positive that my heat exchanger really has failed?

 What happens after an HVAC technician diagnoses a cracked heat exchanger?

 Once you have a confirmed diagnosis from an expert, your first question will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, the industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association recommends that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.

 If my heat exchanger has failed, do I have to replace the furnace?

 While it may end up making sense to replace the furnace as opposed to only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
 Our technicians will help you look into the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.